mozes/stompest/README.markdown

 Twisted
 -------
 * Graceful shutdown - On disconnect or error, the client stops processing new messages and waits for all outstanding message handlers to finish before issuing the DISCONNECT command
+* Error handling - STOMP 1.0 does not have a NACK command so you have two options for error handling:
+    * Client error handling - passing the errorDestination parameter to the subscribe() method will cause unhandled messages to be forwarded to that destination.
-* Error handling - the client assumes that if an exception is not handled by a message handler, it's not necessarily safe to continue processing so it shutdowns down gracefully.
-By passing the errorDestination parameter to the subscribe() method, it can be configured to send a copy of offending message to a configured destination.
-This will allow you to avoid the "poison pill" scenario where the broker keeps redelivering a bad message infinitely.
+    * Disconnecting - if you do not configure an errorDestination and an exception propagates up from a message handler, then the client will gracefully disconnect.
+This is effectively a NACK for the message.
+    You can [configure ActiveMQ](http://activemq.apache.org/message-redelivery-and-dlq-handling.html) with a redelivery policy to avoid the "poison pill" scenario where the broker keeps redelivering a bad message infinitely.
 * Fully unit-tested including a simulated STOMP broker
 * Configurable connection timeout